 Look for Scholarships Outside of Academics

 While many scholarships focus strictly on academic achievements and goals, many are available based on your interests, hobbies, ethnic or religious background, work experience, and career goals.
-These scholarships may still take academic performance into account but often focus more on what your personal experience offers.
+These scholarships may still take academic performance into account, but they often focus more on what your personal experience offers.
 Scholarships may be available from churches and religious organizations, professional organizations, clubs, groups through your employer, or groups specific to your ethnic background.
 Highlight leadership roles you’ve taken, what you’ve learned from these experiences, and how they will serve you as a graduate student.

 Apply for as Many Scholarships as You Can